rust-lang/reference/src/expressions.md

 ## `if let` expressions

-An `if let` expression is semantically identical to an `if` expression but in place of a condition expression it expects a `let` statement with a refutable pattern.
-If the value of the expression on the right hand side of the `let` statement matches the pattern, the corresponding block will execute, otherwise flow proceeds to the first `else` block that follows.
+An `if let` expression is semantically similar to an `if` expression but in place of a condition expression it expects the keyword `let` followed by a refutable pattern, an `=` and an expression.
+If the value of the expression on the right hand side of the `=` matches the pattern, the corresponding block will execute, otherwise flow proceeds to the following `else` block if it exists.
+Like `if` expressions, `if let` expressions have a value determined by the block that is evaluated.

 ```rust
 let dish = ("Ham", "Eggs");